Bay Pines VA Healthcare System

 Q: How much of your own lab work do you do?
 Do you use an outside lab?

 A: It is required that you mount your cases for proper planning, that you do mounted diagnostic wax ups of rehabilitation cases and implant cases as well.
 You are responsible for mounting your own lab cases for presentations to staff and patients.
-You are responsible for implant stents, die trimming, prosthodontic surveying and design.
-Also provisionals for fixed prosthodontic cases.
-The rest of the lab work is done in house or at Central Dental Lab or at local contract lab.
-We have good results with all our labs.
+You are responsible for implant stents, die trimming, prosthodontic surveying, design and provisionals for fixed prosthodontic cases.

 Q: What is the pediatric experience like?

-A: Due to patient population, this is limited to lectures and / or outside rotations that may address that area of Dentistry.
+A: Due to patient population, this is limited to lectures.

 Q: How much aesthetic dentistry do you do?
 Veneers?
 All porcelain crowns?
 Etc…

-A: There is a substantial amount – if the patient is a good candidate for the procedure.
-The Prosthodontics section is always available for consultations.
+A: There is a fair amount – if the patient is a good candidate for the procedure.
+The Prosthodontics section is always available for consultations, but we do not provide veneers.

 Q: Can your patients afford the best work or are you always dealing with payment and Medicare limitations?